MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 Follow these steps to edit an existing calling policy.

 1. In the left navigation of the Microsoft Teams admin center, select **Voice** > **Calling policies**.
-2. Click next to the policy that you want to modify, and then select **Edit**.
+2. Select the policy or policies that you want to modify, and then select **Edit**.
-3. Make the changes that you want, and then click **Save**.
+3. Make the changes that you want, and then select **Save**.

 ## Assign a custom calling policy to users